 The Data Science Process varies from one organization to another but can be generalized in the 5 main stages that we discussed.
 There can be more stages in between these stages to account for more specific tasks like Data Cleaning and reporting.
 Overall, any Data Science project must take care of these 5 stages and make sure to adhere to them for all the projects.
 Following this process is a major step in ensuring the success of all Data Science projects.

-The structure of the Data Science Program designed to facilitate you in becoming a true talent in the field of Data Science, which makes it easier to bag the best employer in the market.
+The structure of the Data Science Courses designed to facilitate you in becoming a true talent in the field of Data Science, which makes it easier to bag the best employer in the market.
 Register today to begin your learning path journey with upGrad!